zparkz/classwork/homework/week1/assignment.md

 ## 5. Finally:

-How much time did this problem set take you?
+How much time did this problem set take you? hours off and on all week

-What, if anything, did you have trouble with?
+What, if anything, did you have trouble with? the game -- I didn't really understand it and tho I will continue "playing it" it might take me weeks to understand how it really works..

 What, from lecture, would you like us to cover more clearly?
+I tried to make python script out of both program examples -- but could not get them working --this is what I would like to know and understand --these seem to be "simple programs" and such as I would like to be able to write simple programs when I need them.